- Manuscript Submission Requirements Checklist

 Each issue of the journal will have one free cover art image and up to three supplementary images for a fee.
 Cover art images may be submitted with any type of manuscript, although publication preference for free cover art will be given to Featured Articles, Reviews, and Articles that review very favorably and manuscripts by authors who review regularly for the journal.
 All authors are encouraged to submit images for consideration as cover art by responding to the Cover Art question when submitting the revised version.
 Cover images must capture the importance and excitement of the science discussed within the manuscript while also being “eye-catching” and aesthetically appealing.

 Cover art should be closely tied to the science in the article, so photos of people or nonscientific images such as cartoon characters and clip art are not acceptable.
 Submitted images are approved by the Managing and Deputy Editors.
 Before cover art is accepted for publication, an additional copyright form may be required.
 Authors need to ensure that the images included in the cover art are original or, if not, that the necessary permissions have been obtained.

 Cover images approved for publication may be modified by the ACS graphic artist pending the Author’s final approval.
 Instructions for preparing cover art are available on the ACS Web site.
 Do not reduce the image size or resolution when uploading the file to ACS Paragon Plus.
 Cover art files should be submitted as Supporting Information for Review Only.
 Images chosen for the front cover will be published at no cost to the author.

-After acceptance of the cover art, authors should provide the graphic as a high resolution TIF file with a minimum of 300 dpi at 8.19 × 10 in.
-(20.80 × 25.4 cm), reserving 2.75 in (6.985 cm) at the top of the image for the journal logo, along with an “About the Cover” description for the Table of Contents (optional).
+After acceptance of the cover art, authors should provide the graphic as a high resolution TIF file with a minimum of 300 dpi at 8.19 in. wide × 9.74 in. high (20.80 cm × 24.74 cm), reserving 2.5 in (6.35 cm) at the top of the image for the journal logo, along with an “About the Cover” description for the Table of Contents (optional).
 If your art is selected for front cover, ACS will send you information about how to request one complimentary 18” by 24” printed poster featuring your work.